Sangir people

-Sangirese or Sangihe people are one of the native people to the Sangir Islands in the northern chain of islands in Sulawesi and the southern part of Mindanao.
+Sangir people, also known as Sangirese, are native people of the Sangir Islands in the northern chain of islands in Sulawesi and the southern part of Mindanao.
 The Sangirese people are fishermen and nutmeg growers in their home areas and also work as wage labourers in industrial crops enterprises in Bolaang Mongondow Regency and Minahasa Regency.

 The Sangirese have traditionally been concentrated in the province of North Sulawesi in Indonesia and the Region of Dávao in the Philippines.
+Many Sangirese migrants inhabit mainland Sulawesi, as well as North Maluku, including Ternate and Halmahera.
+The (Muslim) Sangil of the Philippines, who represent an early migrant group, are ethnically distinct from the (predominantly Christian) Sangirese of Indonesia, and are considered part of the Moro.

-Genetic studies discovered that the Sangirese have partial Papuan descent.
+Genetic studies have shown that the Sangir have partial Papuan descent.

 Language

-The Sangirese speak their native Sangirese, Talaud and Indonesian, as well as their dialects, which belong to the Austronesian languages family.
-The Sasahara language (meaning sea speech) is a secret language developed in the first half of the 20th century.
+The Sangirese speak their native Sangirese, Talaud, and Indonesian, as well as their dialects, which belong to the Austronesian language family.
+The Sasahara language (meaning sea speech) is a sacred language developed in the first half of the 20th century.
 It has been widely spoken among Sangirese sailors or pirates.
 It includes a large number of words borrowed or distorted from other languages.

+Manado Malay, the lingua franca of North Sulawesi, is also widely spoken among the Sangirese.

 History

 The primary settlements of the Sangirese people are the Sangihe Islands.
 Archaeologists have determined that the first humans that arrived in the region of islands were in the 3rd millennium BCE and probably were a mix of Veddoids and Negritos.
-In 1st millennium BCE Austronesian migrant came here through the southern Philippines.
-They assimilated the natives, and began to developed agriculture, to produce fabrics and ceramics.
-Modern Sangirese people are the direct descendants of that population that has developed on Sangihe Islands before the start of the modern era.
+In the 1st millennium BCE, Austronesian migrants came here through the southern Philippines.
+They assimilated the natives and began to develop agriculture, to produce fabrics and ceramics.
+Modern Sangirese people are the direct descendants of that population that has developed on Sangihe Islands and parts of Davao Occidental (particularly in the Sarangani Islands), Davao del Norte, Davao del Sur, Sultan Kudarat, South Cotabato, and North Cotabato before the start of the modern era.

 The Sangirese people consider themselves to have originated directly from Sangir Island and their primogenitor being Gumansalangi, a cultural hero who lived around the 14th to 15th century.
-During this period the Sangihe Islands formed a government under the authority of the Muslim rulers of the Maluku Islands.
+During this period, the Sangihe Islands formed a government under the authority of the Muslim rulers of the Maluku Islands.
 In the 16th century, the Ternatean people subdued the Sangirese people, and the islands were discovered by the Portuguese.
-Then, in the 17th century, they were initially captured and became part of the Spanish colonial rule; which resulted in vocabulary borrowed from the Spanish language that is still preserved in the Sangirese language., and then followed by the Dutch who came later to occupy them in 1677.
-Maluku sultans also continued to consider Sangihe Islands as part of their territory.
+Then, in the 17th century, they were initially captured and became part of the Spanish colonial rule; which resulted in vocabulary borrowed from the Spanish language that is still preserved in the Sangirese language, and then followed by the Dutch who came later to occupy them in 1677.
+Maluku sultans also continued to consider the Sangihe Islands as part of their territory.